drovani/rovaninet-posts/side-projects.md

 It's still a work in progress (as of August 2025).
 The lessons I have learned about React, Remix ([now React Router v7](https://remix.run/blog/react-router-v7)), Tailwind, [Supabase](https://supabase.com/), and [shadcn/ui](https://ui.shadcn.com/) components has been very informative and exciting to tinker with.

 This project has also been a fantastic playground for working with [Claude Code](https://www.anthropic.com/claude-code).

+**Update (March 2026):** After about eighteen months, I've stopped playing Hero Wars: Alliance — the short version is a new city-builder mode called REALM, and the full accounting is in [Hero Wars Built Something I Never Asked For — And I am Done Playing](/posts/2026/done-playing-hero-wars).
+The helper is still online, but with the game no longer part of my daily rhythm, it's no longer actively maintained.

 ## [HS Mercs Helper](https://hsmercs.rovani.net)